 Having wanted to be a farm vet from childhood Alun qualified from the University of Nottingham in 2013.
 He spent two and a half years in farm animal practice in the Home Counties before taking the plunge and moving ‘oop north’ to join the practice in October 2016.
 Alun has a keen interest in calf management and heifer rearing, and enjoys helping clients getting their young stock off to a flying start.
 Alun has an unhealthy obsession with running and all mountain sports, which he enjoys with his collie, Brathay.

-After a few years at vet school down south at the University of Surrey, She’s excited to have just graduated and to be moving back up north to her roots in Lancashire.
-Having grown up around the farming industry she has always had a keen interest in farm work and can’t wait to get stuck in.
-After spending a number of weeks on placement at LLM during her time at vet school, it’s great to now be a part of the team and Becca is really looking forward to seeing some familiar faces as well as meeting lots of new people when she’s out on farm.
+After a few years at vet school down south at the University of Surrey, Becca graduated and moved back up north to her roots in Lancashire.
+Having grown up around the farming industry she has always had a keen interest in farm work and has enjoyed getting stuck in with various projects so far at the practice.
+Becca spent a number of weeks on placement at LLM during her time at vet school and it’s great to now have her as part of the team.
 In her spare time she enjoys playing netball as well as hill walking in the Lancashire countryside, especially if there’s a pub lunch as a reward at the end of a long walk!

 Emily joined us in January 2015.
 Having grown up on her family farm with a mixture of dairy and beef cattle, so has always had an interest in animals.
 Emily has a degree in Animal Behaviour; Welfare.
 In her spare time she plays Netball and enjoys horse riding and dog walking.

 Heather joined the LLM team in August 2018 as Practice Manager after spending 5 years working for charitable organisations.
-Heather is new to the farm and vet industry but is enjoying the new challenge.
-Outside of the office, Heather is renovating her own house so has very little spare time, but when she does take a break, enjoys being outdoors walking, fishing and spending time with family and friends.
+Outside of the office, Heather enjoys being outdoors, walking, fishing, camping and spending time with family and friends.

 BA Hons Business Administration & Marketing Senior Support Staff